raghibku/E-Home/README.md

 ## Deployment

 The live version of the E-Home website can be accessed [here](https://e-home-2593c.web.app).

-## Getting Started

-To run the project locally, follow these steps:

-1. Clone the repository.
-2. Install dependencies using `npm install` in both the client and server directories.
-3. Configure Firebase and Stripe credentials.
-4. Run the development server using `npm start` for both the client and server.

-Feel free to explore, contribute, and enhance the functionality of E-Home!
+Feel free to explore the functionality of E-Home!